MicrosoftDocs/learn/learn-pr/azure/control-authentication-with-apim/includes/5-exercise-secure-access-client-certs.md

 ## Create self-signed certificate

-First, use Cloud Shell to create a self-signed certificate, which you will then use for authentication between the client and the API Management gateway.
+First, use Cloud Shell to create a self-signed certificate, which you'll then use for authentication between the client and the API Management gateway.

 1. To create the private key and the certificate, run the following commands in Cloud Shell.